DEIB-GECO/GeCo-5.0/backend/rasa_files/nlu.md

 - I am lost
 - what should I do?
 - what should I reply?
+- I don't know what to do
+- what?
+- I don't know
+- sorry, can you explain?

 ## intent:union
 - I want to do union the two datasets